arendst/Tasmota/lib/libesp32/berry_animation/animation_docs/Animation_Class_Hierarchy.md

 **Factory**: `animation.closure_value(engine)` (internal use only)

-**Note**: Users should not create ClosureValueProvider instances directly.
+**Note**: Users should not create closure_value instances directly.
 Instead, use the DSL's computed value syntax which automatically creates these providers as needed.

 ## Color Providers

 Color providers generate dynamic colors over time, extending ValueProvider for color-specific functionality.

-### ColorProvider
+### color_provider

 Base interface for all color providers.
 Inherits from `ValueProvider`.